-According to a recent article in Shape Magazine, our brains are hardwired to keep drinking.
+According to an article in Shape Magazine, our brains are hardwired to keep drinking.
 From the article:

 “When alcohol enters your system, it affects the feel-good dopamine D1 neurons found in the part of your brain that controls motivation and reward systems, called the dorsomedial striatum.
 Researchers found that these D1 neurons actually change their shape when stimulated by booze, encouraging you to keep gratifying them with more liquid happiness.”